 It sometimes leads to RDP inception:

-I don’t think using a jump server is in anyway a modern approach in 2019.
-It works, but has it’s flaws and is something we’ve used since 1999 and there certainly has to be something better by now.
+I don’t think using a jump server is in any way a modern approach in 2019.
+It works but it’s flawed and is something we’ve used since 1999 and there certainly has to be something better by now.

 I discarded this option altogether.